justadri/kokoro-wyoming/README.md

 Kokoro-FastAPI runs in its own container, and kokoro-wyoming runs in another container,  provides the Wyoming Protocol wrapper around it.
 In theory, kokoro-wyoming could be easily extended to work with any TTS engine API.

-Things are not quite working yet; the request is made successfully and the stream starts and conveys audio from Kokoro to HASS, but it turns to static after a few seconds of speech.
-So there is probably some issue with byte alignment.